rodrigcasio/SchoolSystem/README.md

-# School System: C++ OOP Project
+# School System (C++)

-A C++ project demonstrating object-oriented programming (OOP) principles, including polymorphism, encapsulation, and abstraction.
-The system models a school (`University of Alberta`) managing teachers and students, with features for assigning classrooms, evaluating teachers, enrolling students, and displaying information.
+This is a small C++ project I made to practice object-oriented programming (OOP) ideas like classes, inheritance, and pointers.
+The program simulates a simple school system where you can add teachers and students, assign classrooms, enroll students, and see teacher evaluations.

 ## Features
 - **Teachers**: Base `Teacher` class with derived `MathTeacher` and `ScienceTeacher` classes, showcasing polymorphism via virtual `chat()` methods.